2426-BingXianXie/Calendars/HW4/out/production/HW4/README.md

 calendar apps such as Google Calendar.
 The application supports both single events and recurring event series with comprehensive editing capabilities.
 The application also supports the use of multiple calendars, with the ability to switch between and edit calendars, as well as support for specific timezone implementation.
+The calendar functions in 2 different ways - text-based(Either by typing in commands or providing a pre-generated text file), or GUI-based.

 # Work Distribution
 ## Joshua Chan
 - Setup a basic structure of files
 - revised the methods and debugged for better development
 - Mostly Controller, View, Enum property, Command Patterns package
-- Testing Controller packages, figure out the usage of mocks
+- Tested Controller packages, figured out the usage of mocks
 - Implemented jar file

 ## BingXian(Eason) Xie
-- Implements the methods needed
+- Implemented the methods needed
 - Mostly Model and View package
-- Testing Model and View
+- Tested Model and View
+- Implemented GUI

 # How to Run the Program
 ## Prerequisites